Streamlining Ecommerce Returns Management – Insights from Our Expert Q&A

 “This comes down to ensuring your [3PL] partner knows what standard you expect and operationalizing it (which often comes with an incremental resourcing/cost requirement),” says Ang.
 “Speaking from experience, this is doable.
 It just needs to be weighed against the cost.”

-Further to Ang’s comment, optimizing returns processing involves tight collaboration between a brand and their 3PL partner.
+Further to Ang’s comment, optimizing returns processing involves tight collaboration between a brand and its 3PL partner.
 Here are a few other suggestions to put into practice:

 1. Set clear return policies and procedures: Ensure alignment between the brand and 3PL regarding the return criteria, processing timelines, and documentation requirements.
 Setting these clear guidelines upfront reduces ambiguity and increases processing accuracy.